jjjjguevara/hex21/README.md

-Here’s a simplified visual representation of the system:
+Here's a simplified visual representation of the system: